Cadmium, the 25-year problem.

 Variety is the intervention.
 It takes one habit change.

 You don't need to eliminate any food category.
-Cadmium exposure compounds through repetition, the same pouch every day, the same snack every afternoon.
-The fix is rotation.
+Cadmium exposure adds up when the same pouch or snack shows up every single day.
+Rotating what you feed is the fix.

 Rotate your vegetable pouches, sweet potato is not a daily staple